ch4mpy/spring-addons/samples/tutorials/README.md

 - demo how much simpler OAuth2 configuration is with the alternate starters we propose here
 - explain what is auto-configured (in addition to what already is by the official starters)

 ### 3.1.
-Basic OAuth2 Resource Server (REST API) With "Offical" Starter
+Basic OAuth2 Resource Server With `spring-boot-starter-oauth2-resource-server`
-Create a very flexible (but verbose) security configuration for resource-server with just the "official" Spring Boot starter: `spring-boot-starter-oauth2-resource-server`.
-Available for
+Configure Spring Boot 3 applications as OAuth2 resource server (REST API) with authorities mapping to enable RBAC using roles defined on OIDC Providers.

-[servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server).
+This tutorials are using only the "official" `spring-boot-starter-oauth2-resource-server` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server).

 ### 3.2.
-Basic OAuth2 Client (Thymeleaf UI) With "Offical" Starter
+Basic OAuth2 Client With `spring-boot-starter-oauth2-client`
-OAuth2 client configuration with login, logout and authorities mapping (to enable RBAC), done with just the "official" `spring-boot-starter-oauth2-client`.
-It is declined for [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-client) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client)
+Configure Spring Boot 3 applications as OAuth2 clients (Thymeleaf UI) with login, logout and authorities mapping to enable RBAC using roles defined on OIDC Providers.

+This tutorials are using only the "official" `spring-boot-starter-oauth2-client` and are available for both [servlets](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-client) and [reactive applications](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-client)

 ### 3.3. [`resource-server_with_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_oauthentication)
 Demos how to use a custom OAuth2 `Authentication` implementation: `OAthentication<OpenidClaimSet>` with typed accessors to OpenID claims.

+This tutorial uses an alternate Spring Boot starter from `spring-addons`, which greatly simplifies its Java configuration compared to section `3.1.`: all that was configured in Java configuration is now controlled with application properties.

 ### 3.4. [`resource-server_with_specialized_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_specialized_oauthentication)
 Builds on top of preceding, showing how to